Skip to main content

 Problem: Transfer Out and Transfer In have different posting dates or wrong order

-Cause: Manual entry or posting error
+Cause: Manual entry error or legacy data

 Prevention:

-• Validate Transaction No. links correctly
+• Validates Transaction No. links correctly